 This 4HP'er let's you tap in a rhythm, creates a clock and T/G plus an on-the-fly programmable CV Sequence

-There are several intuitive / automatic Modes in this module that are based on how a sequence is started, and clock jack (in or out) with only a primary settings menu (set & forget) to suit your setup.
+There are several intuitive / automatic Modes in this module that are based on how a sequence is started, and what is patched into the I/O jacks with only a primary settings menu (set & forget) to suit your setup.

-The "Magic" Clock jack is bi-directional so the RITM can be the source clock, or be clocked by an external source.
+The "Magic" Clock jack is bi-directional so the RITM can be the source clock, or be clocked by an external source so your sequences align with existing clocks.

 Beat Quantized... or Not: